ananas-block/byte-array-cmp/README.md

 Benchmarked a Generic Changelog with [u8;32] byte array as key in a Solana program with mollusk.

+Strategy, fail early.
+Only makes sense if most comparisons will fail.
+If comparisons are expected to succeed partial eq is better.

 ```bash
 cargo build-sbf
 cargo bench